joestrouth1/split-app/c-components/docs/getting-started.md

   styleguide you're reading lives in here.
 - `idg`: A website built with Gatsby + Typescript.

-The site depends on and uses `c-components` as if it were an NPM module, via [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
+The site depends on and uses `c-components` as if it were an npm module, via [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).

 ## Installation